 “The appreciation of our work by the President is very good because it is going to ring in the relevant ministries that this industry is an industry not just a hobby” – HeraldOnline

 This is a sentiment that artists in Zimbabwe have always said.
 The arts are ignored.
-That is confirmed by the absence of representatives from the ministry of Arts and Culture at the presentation, so no art is not taken seriously in Zimbabwe, unless if artists are protesting.
-There was something conspicuous about the absence of the minister of Arts and Culture and for the small gathering of people at the unveiling of the statue that smacks of internal manoeuvring.
-And lastly Dominic may not have had a choice and did the work as his ‘patriotic duty’, or out of fear, so certainly inspiration would have been left at the door…
+That is confirmed by the absence of representatives from the ministry of Arts and Culture at the presentation.
+No, art is not taken seriously in Zimbabwe, unless if artists are protesting.
+There was something conspicuous about the absence of the minister of Arts and Culture.
+For the small gathering of people at the unveiling of the statue that smacks of internal manoeuvring.
+Lastly Dominic may not have had a choice. maybe he did the work as his ‘patriotic duty’.
+Or out of fear, so certainly inspiration would have been left at the door…